Sign Apple Binaries with Signum macOS Agent

 Thumbprint : 3AB5BFB91DFBB46CF765D5BEE51429618C4857DD

-For the keys to be usable with MacOS signing tools they need to be added to the keychain.
+For the keys to be usable with macOS signing tools, the keys need to be added to the keychain.

 signum-util keychain --add